 Executive Financial Officer

 The Executive Financial Officer provides strategic leadership and operational support services of the Legislative Assembly’s financial operations, capital operations, facilities management, procurement, asset management, enterprise risk management, and business continuity planning.
 The Executive Financial Officer also provides financial and administrative supports to the Legislative Assembly Management Committee, including its Subcommittee on Finance and Audit, and Subcommittee on Administration and Operations.
-The Executive Financial Officer oversees departmental operations for Capital Planning and Development, Financial Services, Legislative Facility Services, and the Parliamentary Dining Room.
+The Executive Financial Officer oversees departmental operations for Financial Services and Precinct Services.

 Law Clerk and Parliamentary Counsel